comunica/comunica/packages/actor-iterator-transform-record-intermediate-results/README.md

 ```

 ### Config Parameters

-TODO: fill in parameters (this section can be removed if there are none)

-* `someParam`: Description of the param
+* `wraps`: String representations of the operations that this actor should wrap.
+If `undefined` this actor will wrap all operations.